Jenkos23/SBA-316-DOM/README.md

 Checkbox for "Keep Me Logged In": A checkbox allowing users to select if they want to stay logged in.
 It updates the console log based on the checkbox state.

-you can navigate for the home page to the login page and viceversea
+you can navigate from the home page to the login page and viceversea